-One should also note that his DVDs, CDs and books are also rather on the pricey side, so one does need to use discernment when contemplating where his desire to get his 'message' out starts, and where his need to make a living ends.
+One should also note that his DVDs, CDs and books are also rather on the pricey side, so one does need to use discernment when contemplating where his desire to get his "message" out starts, and where his need to make a living ends.

-The year was 1989 and Icke was ridiculed by his BBC interviewer and audience (not very impartial), when he blasphemously told them how he was 'the Son of God.'
+According to Icke, this same man "anointed" him for "service," and off he went back to the UK, to make that infamous appearance on the Terry Wogan show, wearing that hideous tracksuit.
+The year was 1989 and Icke was ridiculed by his BBC interviewer and audience (not very impartial) when he blasphemously told them how he was "the Son of God."

 Icke has since recovered from this public humiliation and gone on to write scores of books, which have also been translated into several languages.

-Because men like him, Alex Jones and other scaremongers are not Bible believers, they only have half of the facts (if that.)
-While it is true that the world is run by the devil, and that things are only going to get worse and worse, what these 'professional speakers' don't know and understand is that the world is ultimately under God's control and judgment.
+For my part, as a Bible-believing Christian (something Icke isn't), there is little for us to discuss and dialogue on.
+As I said earlier, without Icke being privy to the solution to all of the world's evils, conspiracies, and also disinformation, in essence he is merely leaving his bewildered and somewhat disgruntled audience walking around in a daze, not really knowing what to do or even where to start.
+And because men like him and Jones and other scaremongers are not Bible-believers, they only have half of the facts (if that).
+While it is true that the world is run by the devil, and that things are only going to get worse and not better (that is, until Jesus returns), what these well-off "professional speakers" don't know or understand is that the world is ultimately under God's sovereign control and judgment.